tmhglnd/mercury-docs/docs/reference/actions.md

 # Actions

+The action keywords are used to start a line of Mercury code with.
+Only lines starting with these keywords are valid.
+The keywords are: `new`, `list`, `set`, `print` and `silence`.

 ## new

 Create a new instance of an instrument object.
-For example this can be a `sample`, `synth`, `loop`, `polySynth` or `midi` object, followed by the name of the sample, the name of the waveshape to use for the synth, the or the midi device name (See [Instrument Functions](./instrument-functions.md) for more details).
+For example this can be a `sample`, `synth`, `loop`, `polySynth` or `midi` object, followed by the name of the sample, the name of the waveshape to use for the synth, the or the midi device name (See [Instrument Functions](instruments) for more details).
 Use instrument methods to set parameters for that object on the same line.

 **arguments**